 Interactive voice response (IVR) systems are here to stay.
-The way Siri and Alexa have made lives easy around both the house and workplace are clear proof of this fact.
+The way Siri and Alexa have made lives easy around both the house and workplace is clear proof of this fact.

 For contact centers, the benefits of investing in an IVR system far outweigh the costs.
 We’re going to discuss just five of these benefits in detail.